What is marketing?

 Do you need a big budget?

 You can always undertake marketing even if you have a small budget.
 Digital marketing has opened up new opportunities for small businesses allowing them to compete with major players thanks to social media, Google and email marketing.
+Here are some ways you can get more from your marketing budget.

 If I have a small budget and limited resources what should I invest the time and money in?